Makiato1999/Backend-Django-Notes/README.md

       Account: dj4e_user
       Password: Meow_7e3398_42
       ```
    - dont forget to update admin.py in cats!
-Otherwise you cannot see it in admin mode
+Otherwise you cannot see its database in admin mode
    - user login
       ```
       Account: casual_user